sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

 ## Links

-An introduction of how to set up the MQTT Broker in Event Grid is seen [here](https://sandervandevelde.wordpress.com/2023/10/14/a-first-look-at-azure-eventgrid-mqtt-support/).
+An introduction to how to set up the MQTT Broker in Event Grid is seen [here](https://sandervandevelde.wordpress.com/2023/10/14/a-first-look-at-azure-eventgrid-mqtt-support/).

 ## Credits